LRGASP/lrgasp-submissions/docs/submission.md

 - `iso_quant_ont_drna1`
 - `iso_detect_de_novo_pb1`

-The entry directory contains and `entry.json` [entry metadata](metadata.md#entry.json) describing the entry.
-Within the entry directory, there is a directory per experiment, with each directory named the same as the submitter-defined ``experiment_id`.
+The entry directory contains an `entry.json` [entry metadata](metadata.md#entry.json) describing the entry.
+There is a directory per experiment within the entry directory, with each directory named the same as the submitter-defined ``experiment_id`.

 All entries MUST be validated with the provided [submission